-When students begin dissertation work with their committee, after completion of the EDUC 790 seminar, they enroll in EDUC 794 for one semester and then in EDUC 795 for each semester thereafter, until the dissertation has been successfully defended.
-Enrollment in EDUC 795 is at a 50 percent reduction in tuition.
+When students complete the HED 790 seminar and begin dissertation work with their committee, they enroll in HED 794 for one semester (3 units) and then in HED 795 for each semester thereafter until the dissertation has been successfully defended.
+Enrollment in HED 795 is at a 50-percent reduction in tuition.
 Enrollment in these courses entitles a student access to faculty and university resources, including library databases and the services of the doctoral research librarian.
 These courses do not count toward the total unit requirement for the Ed.D.

-HED 794 Dissertation Research 3-6 HED 795 Dissertation Research 3-6
+HED 794 Dissertation Research 3 HED 795 Dissertation Research 3